decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 author: Kartik Nayak, Ittai Abraham
 ---

 How scalable is Byzantine agreement?
-Specifically, does solving agreement require the non-faulty parties to send a quadratic number of messages (in the number of potential faults)?
+Does solving agreement require non-faulty parties to send a quadratic number of messages in the number of potential faults?
 In this post, we highlight the [Dolev and Reischuk](http://cs.huji.ac.il/~dolev/pubs/p132-dolev.pdf) lower bound from 1982 that addresses this fundamental question.

 **[Dolev and Reischuk 1982](http://cs.huji.ac.il/~dolev/pubs/p132-dolev.pdf): any deterministic Broadcast protocol that is resilient to $f$ Byzantine failures must have an execution where the non-faulty parties send  $> (f/2)^2$ messages.**